Skip to content

 • Which install path succeeded, and which earlier paths were skipped or failed.

-• Newly generated files, especially .slipway.yaml and any tool directories such as .claude/skills, .codex/skills, .cursor/skills, .gemini/skills, or .opencode/skills.
+• Newly generated files, especially .slipway.yaml and any selected adapter directories such as .claude/skills, .codex/skills, .github/skills, .cursor/skills, .kilocode/skills, .kiro/skills, .opencode/skills, .pi/skills, .qwen/skills, or .windsurf/skills.

 • Any unresolved follow-ups the user should know about (for example, a missing release on this platform or slipway init choices that still need a human decision).